6 Best Pickleball Paddles for Beginners

 Edge Guard

 An edge guard helps protect your beginner pickleball paddle from damage.
-Having one is always a good idea — as a beginner, you will hit the ground more than elite players will.
-If you choose to go without one, you may end up having to replace your paddle sooner than you expect.
+Having one is always a good idea — as a beginner, you will hit the ground more than elite players.
+If you choose to go without one, you may have to replace your paddle sooner than expected.

-The advantage of going without an edge guard is that you’re paddle has a cleaner look and a slightly larger hitting area.
+The advantage of going with an edgeless guard is that your paddle has a cleaner look and a slightly larger hitting area.
 Overall though, we don’t feel the trade-off is worth it.
-You shouldn’t be hitting the ball that close to the edge of your racket anyway.
+You shouldn’t be hitting the ball that close to the edge of your racket, anyway.

 Appearance